ThomasLewis1028/dmHaggisBot/README.md

 It's not currently working because I broke it for the database.
 It'll get there.

 ## DEPRECATED - dmHaggisBot
 THIS IS NO LONGER IN USE.
 USE AT YOUR OWN RISK.
+WHEN `Discord.net` UPDATED I DECIDED I DIDN'T CARE TO FIGURE OUT HOW IT WORKED SO I NO LONGER USE THIS.

 This is a bot  uses the [Discord.net](https://github.com/discord-net/Discord.Net) API to connect to Discord and speak in a channel.
 Each task is called asynchronously and uses a set of regular expressions to determine what function to call.